Material culture: Heritage industry

 Museums and other material culture repositories, by their very nature, are often active participants in the heritage industry.
 Defined as "the business of managing places that are important to an area's history and encouraging people to visit them," the heritage industry relies heavily on material culture and objects to interpret cultural heritage.
 The industry is fueled by a cycle of people visiting museums, historic sites, and collections to interact with ideas or physical objects of the past.
 In turn, the institutions profit through monetary donations or admission fees as well as the publicity that comes with word-of-mouth communications.

 That relationship is controversial, as many believe that the heritage industry corrupts the meaning and importance of cultural objects.
 Often, scholars in the humanities take a critical view of the heritage industry, particularly heritage tourism, believing it to be a vulgar oversimplification and corruption of historic fact and importance.
 Others believe that the relationship and the financial stability it brings is often the element that allows curators, researchers, and directors to conserve material culture's legacy.

-Current production

-Some observers advocate intentionally altering the material cultures created by current civilizations.
-For example, waste reduction advocates within environmentalism advocate teaching design approaches, such as cradle-to-cradle design and appropriate technology.
-Anti-consumerism advocates encourage consuming less (thus creating fewer artifacts), engaging in more do-it-yourself projects and self-sufficiency (changing the quality of artifacts produced), and localism impacts the geographic distribution and uniformity of artifacts.